Fast, Guided Testing

 Even when reliable, different dynamometers often produce slightly different results, indicating a lack of validity. complicating comparisons in clinical or research settings.
 (Benton, M.J., Spicher, J.M. and Silva-Smith, A.L., 2022.
 Validity and reliability of handgrip dynamometry in older adults: A comparison of two widely used dynamometers.
 PLoS One, 17(6), p.e0270132.

-Eforto® : Towards a comprehensive profile of muscle power, endurance, and perceived vitality
+Eforto®: Towards a comprehensive profile of muscle assessment, endurance, and perceived vitality

 While dynamometers only capture one-time grip strength, Eforto®’s power also captures how long strength is sustained, revealing muscular endurance and fatigue, not just maximal output.